-The Intensive Care system wants to get lab information associated with a patient that the Intensive Care system knows as patient ID = 'MC-123'.
-It requests the lab report from the lab system using its own patient ID (MC-123) including the domain identifier/assigning authority.
+The Intensive Care system wants to get lab information associated with a patient that the Intensive Care system knows as patient ID = MC-123.
+It requests the lab report from the lab system using its own patient ID (MC-123) including the domain identifier/ assigning authority.
+Upon receipt of

+- 1150 its own patient ID (MC-123) including the domain identifier/ assigning authority.
 Upon receipt of the request, the lab system determines that the request is for a patient outside of its own identifier domain (ADT Domain).
 It requests a list of patient ID aliases corresponding to patient ID = 'MC-123' (within the "Intensive Care domain") from the Patient Identifier Cross-reference Manager.
-Having linked this patient with a patient known by medical record number = '007' in the 'ADT Domain', the Patient Identifier Cross-reference Manager returns this list to the lab system so that it may retrieve the lab report for the desired patient and return it to the Intensive Care system.
-Figure

-5.3-1 illustrates this process flow.
+Having linked this patient with a patient known by medical record number = '007' in the 'ADT - 1155 Domain', the Patient Identifier Cross-reference Manger returns this list to the lab system so that it may retrieve the lab report for the desired patient and return it to the Intensive Care system.
+Figure 5.3-1 illustrates this process flow.